The General's Daughter (film): Critical response

+The General's Daughter garnered generally negative reviews from critics.
+Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Roger Ebert described The General's Daughter as well-made and with credible performances, but marred by a death scene that was "so unnecessarily graphic and gruesome that by the end I felt sort of unclean."
 Janet Maslin of The New York Times commended Travolta for carrying the film with "enjoyable ease" and Bertolini and Goldman for supplying "enough smart, amusing banter" in his interactions with Stowe and Woods, but criticized West's direction for "underutilizing good actors while pumping up the story's gratuitously ugly side" with lazy "fetishistic touches" of its subject matter, concluding that: "[A]ll the movie cares about is the deed itself and the way it was done."
-Russell Smith of The Austin Chronicle gave praise to the performances of Travolta, Stowe and Woods, but felt there was a disconnect between the screenwriters and the director when crafting the narrative, concluding that: "The General's Daughter inspires all kinds of cognitive dissonance with its blend of high-mindedness and cheesy titillation.
+Russell Smith of The Austin Chronicle gave praise to the performances of Travolta, Stowe, and Woods, but felt a disconnect existed between the screenwriters and the director when crafting the narrative, concluding: "The General's Daughter inspires all kinds of cognitive dissonance with its blend of high-mindedness and cheesy titillation.
 Very odd, and very icky.
 Highly recommended for graduate psychology students in aberrant sexuality, but others can probably skip sans regret."
 Rolling Stone's Peter Travers also commended Travolta and Stowe for keeping the viewers "attractively distracted" with their chemistry and criticized West for sending his supporting cast "adrift" into "deep-fried Freudian melodrama", calling it "a lurid mess, a Southern gumbo simmering in Gothic cliche."
 Rita Kempley of The Washington Post criticized the film for playing up its "critical look at military injustice" by indulging in the misogyny of its overall plot, concluding that it "doesn't provide a compelling indictment of cronyism and duplicity within the military.
 While coverups and sex discrimination are continuing problems throughout society, this movie isn't offering any solutions.
 It's having its cheesecake and eating it, too."